droe/xnumon/test/SPEC.md

 Also, there are convenience includes under `include`.
 Global files used by multiple tests are located in the top-level test directory.

-Test cases with a filename beginning in `sudo-` will be executed prepending `sudo -n`.
+Test cases with a filename containing `.sudo.` will be executed prepending `sudo -n`.
 This allows to write test cases that need root privileges to execute successfully.
+Test cases with a filename containing `udp6`, `tcp6` or `raw6` will be ignored unless IPv6 connectivity can be confirmed by the test runner.

 ### Test specs